-• Other features don't shift from segment to segment based on distance from a word edge (well, not usually...):
+• Other features don't (usually) shift from segment to segment based on distance from a word edge:

-'''

-órigin oríginal orìginálity

-phótogràph photógrapher phòtográphic
+órigin oríginal originálity phótogràph photógrapher phòtográphic

-'''

-• Other features don't act at long distances across other instances of that feature (well, not usually...):

-Mississíppi vs. Míssissippi législàtors

-- Languages don't require every content word to have at least one + value of other features (except maybe [syllabic], which, in the CV-skeleton theory, is not really a feature any more). - For just about every other feature, there is some language where it assimilates-but I know of no rules of stress assimilation, only stress dissimilation.
+- Other features don't (usually) act at long distances across other instances of that feature: Mississíppi vs. Míssissippi législàtors - Languages don't require every content word to have at least one + value of other features (except maybe [syllabic], which, in the CV-skeleton theory, is not a feature anyway). - For just about every other feature, there is some language where it assimilates-but I know of no rules of stress assimilation, only stress dissimilation.